geeksbsmrt/maxfield3/README.md

 # Example

-I'll be distributing this code with a file EXAMPLE.csv.
+I'll be distributing this code with a file Test.csv.
 Try running

-    python3 makePlan.py -n 4 EXAMPLE.csv
+    python3 makePlan.py -n 4 Test.csv

 This will put a bunch of files into the "%USRDIR%/Ingress/Fielding/%inputFileName%" directory (see OUTPUT FILE LIST)